neuromatch/NeuroAI_Course/book/README.md

 `curl -fsSL https://pixi.sh/install.sh | bash`

-Install the locked course environment:
+Install the locked legacy book environment:

-`pixi install --locked`

-`pixi run pip install -r ../nmaci-main/requirements.txt`

-`pixi run pip install jupyter-book==0.10.2`
+`pixi install --locked -e book`

-**Important:** Do not install jupyter-book 0.11 or later at this point, as there are breaking changes in how it handles the table of contents file we generate.
+**Important:** Use the pinned Jupyter Book version from the `book` pixi environment instead of installing a different version manually.

 5. Copy files from precourse to `tutorials/`